KennyCallegari/KennyCallegari/README.md

 ☕

-I'm passionate about coffee and right now I working on an app to find good coffeeshops close to you !
+I love a good cup of coffee and right now I'm working on an app to find good coffeeshops close to you !

 🖥